| S T U D I O B E C H E R | ||

 May 2011

-AA Diploma 3 student Joy Natapa Sriyuksiri gets nominated for the prestigious AA honours.
+AA Diploma 3 student Joy Natapa Sriyuksiri is nominated for the prestigious AA honours.

 December 2010

-Studio Becher gets shortlisted among 4 of 500 international practices for Alain de Botton's A Room for London competition.
+Studio Becher is shortlisted as one of four of over 500 international practices for Alain de Botton's A Room for London competition.

 September 2010